iboskov/CaptiveWiFi/Readme.txt

 TODO BEFORE RUNNING initial_setup.py

-== Run: apt-get install isc-dhcp-server
+== Run: apt-get update
-== To get an ip address to the device that connects to the access point, in /etc/dhcpd.conf add these lines at the bottom:
+        apt-get install isc-dhcp-server

-subnet 10.0.0.0 netmask 255.255.255.0 {
+== To get an ip address to the device that connects to the access point, in /etc/dhcp/dhcpd.conf add these lines at the bottom: subnet 10.0.0.0 netmask 255.255.255.0 {
   range 10.0.0.10 10.0.0.15;
 }